embedded-software-laboratory/RF-for-ARDS-classification/Implementation/README.md

 * parameters:
     * filter_ARDS_high_Horowitz: if 1 admissions with ARDS with a lowest horovitz-index > 300 are filtered out
     * filter_no_ARDS_low_Horowitz: if 1 admissions without ARDS with a lowest horovitz-index < 200 are filtered out
-    * filter_no_ARDS_low_Horowitz_contraindication_present: if 1 admissions without ARDS with a lowest horovitz-index < 200 while not having a contra indication diagnosis (lung edema, heartfailure, etc.) are filtered out
+    * filter_no_ARDS_low_Horowitz_contraindication_present: if 1 admissions without ARDS with a lowest horovitz-index < 200 while not having a contra indication diagnosis (lung edema, heart failure, etc.) are filtered out
-    * filter_percentage_of_features: admissions need atleast this percentage value of all features present.
+    * filter_percentage_of_features: admissions need at least this percentage value of all features present.
 Use decimal notation
     * filter_features_present: If 1 ensure at least filter_percentage_of_features are present for the admission, else it gets filtered out
 * locations: path to the different locations were the filtered data is stored in .csv and .parquet files

 ## feature_selection
 * params:
-    * type: How to Select the best Features, either percentage based (SelectPercentile) or absolute (SelectKBest) incase of algorithm mutual_info_classif or RandomForest incase of algorithm Tree
+    * type: How to Select the best Features, either percentage based (SelectPercentile) or absolute (SelectKBest) incase of algorithm mutual_info_classif or RandomForest in case of algorithm Tree
     * algorithms: Name of algorithm used for feature selection Possible options Tree or mutual_info_classif
     * generate_new_sets: Make a new split of the extracted data (1: yes, 0: no)
 * algorithm_params : Parameters for feature selection